Steam is natural and thorough

 How steam cleaning makes our lives easier

 Long before a person thought about cleanliness, water vapor was created on earth – in volcanoes and geysers.
 But it was not until after 1700 that the time was ripe for the practical use of steam.
 An extremely modern practical application of steam is steam cleaning.
+Of course, it doesn’t work for everything.
+For example, if you want to clean the interior of your car, better get a vacuum for car detailing.
+However, a steam cleaner does work quite nicely to clean tires!

 It’s quite clear: cleaning with steam is cleaning without chemicals.
 The combination of steam power and temperature alone dissolves stubborn dirt and thus makes cleaning agents superfluous.
 This protects not only our livelihood, water, but also your household budget.